October 7 attacks: Warnings

-Before the attack, Saudi Arabia warned Israel of an "explosion" as a result of the continued occupation, and Egypt had warned of a catastrophe.
+Before the attack, Saudi Arabia warned Israel of an "explosion" as a result of the continued occupation.
+Egypt said it warned Israel days before the attack that "an explosion of the situation [was] coming, and very soon, and it would be big."
+Israel denied receiving such a warning, although Michael McCaul, Chairman of the US House Foreign Relations Committee, said that warnings were given three days before the attack.
+According to Haaretz, Israeli prime minister Benjamin Netanyahu was warned of a Hamas plot to attack Israel in a September 2023 phone call with UAE president Mohamed bin Zayed Al Nahyan.
+The UAE had been told of the attack by an intermediary, who warned that Hamas leader Yahya Sinwar was plotting a "huge surprise".
+The UAE did not comment on the Haaretz report, although Netanyahu denied it and told his lawyers to sue the newspaper and the report's authors, Shlomi Eldar and Ruth Yuval.

+The Israeli defense establishment had warned the Prime Minister that political upheavals related to the significant judicial overhauls had signaled to adversaries that the country was vulnerable, although that very apparatus had ignored its own detection of Hamas's "Walls of Jericho" mass-invasion plan a year prior to the event, as well as, the detection of border movements in the hours leading up to the invasion.

 Events leading to the attack

 Throughout 2023, increased settler attacks displaced hundreds of Palestinians.
 In April, clashes occurred around the Al-Aqsa Mosque, a contested holy site in Jerusalem.
 In May, clashes occurred between Israel and the Palestinian Islamic Jihad group.

 Tensions between Israel and Hamas rose in September 2023, and The Washington Post wrote that the two were "on the brink of war".
 On September 13, five Palestinians were killed at the border.
 (Note: The Washington Post said the Palestinians were trying to explode the device, while Al-Jazeera said that a Palestinian Explosives Engineering Unit was trying to defuse the device.)
 Israel said it found explosives hidden in a shipment and halted all exports from Gaza; Hamas denied Israel's claims.
 Reuters quoted Palestinians who said that the several-day ban affected thousands of families.
 In response to the ban, Hamas put its forces on high alert and conducted military exercises with other groups, including openly practicing storming Israeli settlements.
 Hamas also allowed Palestinians to resume protests at the Gaza–Israel barrier.
 On September 29, Qatar, the UN, and Egypt mediated an agreement between Israeli and Hamas officials in the Gaza Strip to reopen closed crossing points and deescalate tensions; the total number of Gazans with work permits in Israel stood at 17,000.

-Egypt said it warned Israel days before the attack that "an explosion of the situation [was] coming, and very soon, and it would be big."
-Israel denied receiving such a warning, although Michael McCaul, Chairman of the US House Foreign Relations Committee, said that warnings were given three days before the attack.